roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-09 ****** byCathartico© They guy pushed her back against a dirty tiled wall and came as close as possible.
+They guy pushed her back against a dirty tiled wall and came as close as possible.
 She could feel his breath on her cheek and of course smell the alcoholic stench.

  In one motion, he ripped the cups of her dress down exposing her plump juggs.